Research

 Why study A. burtoni?

 A. burtoni is an excellent species for research on social behavior and its underlying regulatory mechanisms.
 A. burtoni forms naturalistic social communities in the laboratory and expresses a suite of social behaviors common across vertebrates, such as aggression, affiliation, courtship, reproduction, parenting, cooperation, and social learning.
 The neural mechanisms regulating these behaviors are also highly conserved evolutionarily.
 Adults regularly reproduce in the lab, making it feasible to study development and maintain a lab population.
-A substantial amount is already known about the brains and behavior of this species, and our research continues to build on this knowledge!
+A substantial amount is already known about the brains and behavior of this species as adults, and our research continues to build on this knowledge by focusing on the development of juveniles!

 Background reading